 Test the Apache Configuration on Debian

-Run Apache’s configuration test before you start editing virtual hosts or modules:
+Run Apache’s configuration test before you reload the service or change virtual host files:

 sudo apachectl configtest